irenepisani/meta_ocl/README.md

 ```

-## Credits, Licence and Ackwnoledge
+## Credits, Licence and Ackwnoledges

-Portions of the code used in this project are derived from [Name of the Project](), a project that is still actively maintained.
-Full credit goes to the original authors for their contributions, upon which this work is based.
+Portions of the code used in this project are derived from [OCL survey](https://github.com/AlbinSou/ocl_survey) project.
+Credit goes to the original authors for their contributions, upon which this work is based.

-Code is available under MIT license.[^2] See [LICENSE](LICENSE) for the full license.
+Code is available under MIT license.
+See [LICENSE](LICENSE) for the full license.

 ---

 [^1]: Contact me at my [istitutional email address](mail-to:i.pisani1@studenti.unipi.it).
-[^2]: A short and simple permissive license with conditions only requiring preservation of copyright and license notices.